About the Faculty

 Helene Coffin is CTL’s kindergarten teacher.
 She

 has a B.S. in elementary education from the University of Maine at Orono and a Masters in Education from the University of New England.
-She has twenty-four years of outstanding experience teaching kindergartners, as well as five years at the second grade level.
+She has twenty-eight years of outstanding experience teaching kindergartners, as well as five years at the second grade level.
 Helene is legendary for her outreach to parents, former students, and the school community.
 Every Child a Reader, Helene's book about teaching reading through poems was published by Scholastic in 2009.
 She has presented at the National Council of Teachers of English Convention and works with primary teachers in individual school districts to improve their literacy instruction.

 DeMille teaches grades 1 and 2 at CTL.
 He received his undergraduate degree